What are the responsibilities of a CASA volunteer?

 What is the first step in becoming a CASA volunteer?

-Attend a CASA 101, an informational meeting held at the CASA office: 3825 Cawood Lane, Springdale, AR 72762.
-CASA 101 is held every third Thursday of the month at 10 am and 6 pm.
-Each session lasts about one hour.
+Each CASA 101 session lasts about one hour.
 You only need to attend ONE CASA 101 session.
 This is a non-binding introduction to the organization and an opportunity to have all of your questions answered in a single hour!

 How are prospective CASA volunteers screened?

-To be accepted into a training session, prospective volunteers must complete an in-person interview with CASA staff.
+To be accepted into volunteer training, prospective volunteers must complete an in-person interview with CASA staff.
 They must also pass thorough background screening and reference checks.

 What does volunteer training look like?